Thank you Tiger Family

 Employees may be asked to provide a fit for duty certification as outlined in Benedict’s Return to Work policy.
 Due to COVID-19 impact to the health care system, it may not be reasonably possible to obtain a doctor’s note from your health care provider.
 Therefore, employees should communicate any changes in their work status and their ability to perform their job duties to their direct supervisor to determine needed documentation for a return to campus.

 Employees should discuss with their Vice President issues regarding availability to report for on-campus work, including for childcare.
 It is encouraged that employees who are asked to return to on-campus work should talk with their childcare provider to look at options that may be available.
 Employees are also encouraged to refer to the Family First Coronavirus Response Act (FFCRA)

 Employees should not bring their children or other family members to the workplace to respect the health and safety of co-workers.
 This approach is critical to being able to maintain social distancing at all times.

 Benedict College COVID-19 Dashboard

 All Benedict College students received COVID-19 rapid testing upon arrival to the campus — prior to starting the registration and move-in processes.
 Students with negative test results were allowed to complete registration and move-in to assigned residence halls.
-Due to COVID-19 safety measures, the are no commuter students for the Fall 2020 semester-only students who elected to live on campus are allowed access to the campus, including classrooms and dining areas.
+Due to COVID-19 safety measures, only students who elected to live on campus are allowed access to the campus, including classrooms and dining areas.
 Benedict College classes are synchronus.
-See the Re-Opening Tiger Nation plan for more information
+See the Re-Opening Tiger Nation plan for more information.